 This specialty grocery store chain will offer its workers two hours of their regular pay for each dose of the COVID-19 vaccine they receive.
 Trader Joe's will also let workers adjust their schedules to accommodate vaccine appointments.

 Editor’s note: This article originally was published on January 27, 2021.
-It has been updated with additional companies and information about the tax credit for small businesses.
+It has been updated with additional companies and information on federal vaccination requirements and benefits.